vitormv/perspective-challenge/README.md

 This tool allows you to preview funnels with ease.
 Some notable features include:

-* Fully typescrtype-safe codebase with Typescript.
+* Fully type-safe codebase with Typescript.
 No more runtime errors 🙌.
 * Fully responsive.
 * User friendly animations and transitions when interacting with the funnel preview, also when navigating between pages.
 * You can choose one of the provided funnel examples, or also upload your own JSON file: it will be validated the file against the provided structure from Perspective ([source](https://perspectiveco.notion.site/Work-Sample-Senior-Frontend-Engineer-Vitor-Mello-c094221151574b0790b68f1d595f03c2)).